Xcraft-Inc/startcraft/README.md

 - Add startcraft in pre and postinstall script of your `invaders-dev` package.json
 - Give the `invaders-dev` repo url to your friend, and i can just npm install in it!

-## What startcraft do for you ?

-- :wrench: symlink your dev modules in the root node_modules
-- :octopus: npm install your dev modules depencencies in the root node_modules
-- :racehorse: run special `"startcraft": "echo hello"` scripts entry of your dev modules
-- :cake: can run pre/post startcraft scripts for you

 ## Configuration